CooperRS/RMActionController/README.md

 This framework allows you to present just any view as an action sheet.
 In addition, it allows you to add actions arround the presented view which behave like a button and can be tapped by the user.
 The result looks very much like an UIActionSheet or UIAlertController with a special UIView and some UIActions attached.

+RMActionController also contains two special actions (RMImageAction and RMScrollableGroupedAction) which allow to build a share sheet which looks very much like the UIActivityViewController.

 ## Screenshots

 ### White